 Make sure all doors and windows seal completely and tightly.
 Leaky windows can wreak havoc on your heating bills.
 If you are able to make home improvements, consider investing in energy-efficient windows and doors.
 If you are not interested in replacing old windows, you could also consider using a simple, seasonal window sealing to stop heat from leaking out or drafts from getting in.
-Insulting window treatments can also help reduce leakage.
+Insulating window treatments can also help reduce leakage.

 - Budget Fixes for Drafty Windows

 - 5 Steps to Making Your Windows More Efficient